tony-nlc/2420-Assignment-2/README-Tony-Laptop.md

   git clone https://gitlab.com/cit2420/2420-as2-starting-files main
   # Change directory back to /home/<username>
   cd /home/$username
-else
-  # Print an error message
-  echo Remote Git Repository Already exists echo fi
+fi

 # Step 2: Create symbolic links for binaries

-# Print a lookup message
-echo /home/$username/bin
-# Print a separate line
-printf "%60s" " " | tr ' ' '-'
-echo
 # Handle if ~/bin already exist
 make_directory /home/$username/bin
-echo

 # Loop over the files under /bin of the remote git repository
 for file in /home/$username/remote/main/bin/*; do
-  # Print a lookup message
-  echo $file
-  # Print a separate line
-  printf "%60s" " " | tr ' ' '-'
-  echo
   # Create a symbolic link from the source file to the ~/bin files [3]
   # "$file" represents the absolute path of the source file
   # $(basename "$file") extracts the filename [4]
   # The link will be created in /home/<username>/bin with the same name as the source file
-  link "$file" "/home/$username/bin/$(basename "$file")" echo done
+  link "$file" "/home/$username/bin/$(basename "$file")" done

 # Step 3: Create symbolic links for configuration files

-# Print a lookup message
-echo /home/$username/.config
-# Print a separate line
-printf "%60s" " " | tr ' ' '-'
-echo
 # Handle if ~/.config already exist
 make_directory /home/$username/.config
-echo
+# Install two packages needed
+pacman -S --noconfirm tmux kakoune

 # Loop over application directory under config folder in remote git repository
 for dir in /home/$username/remote/main/config/*; do
   # Get the basename of the directory [4]
   subdir_name=$(basename "$dir")
   # Print a lookup message
-  echo $dir
-  # Print a separate line
-  printf "%60s" " " | tr ' ' '-'
-  echo
+  echo "Looking up under $subdir_name"
   # Handle if ~/.config/<application> already exist
   make_directory "/home/$username/.config/$subdir_name"
   # Loop over the file under the application directory